rishureetesh/CodeMachine/Aditya Verma/Sliding Window/README.md

 # SlidingWindow
- Works best with substring or subarray without skiiping elements Given window size to manipulate data and Has always to find pattern like scenario in original data Two types of Sliding Window,
+ Works best with substring or subarray without skiiping elements.
+Given window size to manipulate data and Has always to find pattern like scenario in original data.
+ Two types of Sliding Window:
  - Fixed Size window
  - Variable size window